Why Are Golf Wedges So Expensive? (Fully Explained)

 You’ll hear the terms research, development, and innovation in almost all spheres of life, and the same applies to the golf world.

 The game has constantly been evolving and changing to suit the needs of the modern golf player.
-Note that lots of funds are used up manner which has to be accounted for in the end product.
+Note that lots of funds are used up, which must be accounted for in the end product.

 Big companies like Callaway and Titleist invest millions of dollars to ensure the next generation of wedges is crafted to perfection.
 Improvement and fine-tuning require experts like technicians, engineers, and physicists.